 Instructions

 - Bring water to boil in a saucepan.
-While heating, toss in lemon peel or zest, 2 cups water, cinnamon sticks, and salt.
-Once it begins to boil, add rice, reduce heat and simmer until almost all the water is gone, around 15 minutes.
+While heating, toss in lemon peel or zest, cinnamon sticks, and salt.
+When it begins to boil again, add rice, reduce heat, and simmer until almost all the water is gone, around 15 minutes.

 - Add in the warm milk, cream and sugar.
 Increase heat to medium-high and bring rice to a simmer.
 Lower heat a little and simmer until rice mixture thickens, about 30 minutes.
 Turn off heat.